In addition to my teaching and research, I have some other skills that are relevant to my work as an academic:

-Since I don't often get to teach actual English majors, my mentoring is currently focused on helping students from all majors see themselves as college students who can be successful.
-My current school is virtually an open-enrollment campus, so many of my students are not traditionally "college ready" and those who are often don't see themselves that way.
+A big part of my mentoring is focused on helping students from all majors see themselves as college students who can be successful.
+At the universities at which I've taught, so many of my students have not been traditionally "college ready" and those who are often don't see themselves that way.
 They struggle with confidence and courage, time management and self-regulation — just as I did as a student, and I do not hesitate to share with them stories of my own failings: of dropping out of college the first go-round, of earning my first degree eight years after graduating high school, of being more scared of writing than any other type of assignment or test, even to this day.

-In class we talk about the "Academic Toolbox" — those skills such as reading, listening, note-taking, memorizing, testing, and writing that most university classes assume you have and do not teach directly — and each student does a Semester Project to sharpen a skill of his or her choosing.
-Though this assignment has little to do with the stated objective of the class, it never fails to elicit the most enthusiastic feedback of the semester as many students, often for the first time, find themselves empowered to overcome obstacles that they thought they were fated to suffer from forever.
+In many of my classes we talk about the "Academic Toolbox" — those skills such as reading, listening, note-taking, memorizing, testing, and writing that most university classes assume you have and do not teach directly — and students do a semester-long project to sharpen an academic skill of his or her choosing.
+This project never fails to elicit the most enthusiastic feedback of the semester as many students, often for the first time, find themselves empowered to overcome obstacles that they thought they were fated to suffer from forever.

 The following are just a few examples of how my mentoring has had an impact on students beyond the classroom.